MothCocoon/FlowGraph/README.md

 * Every node defines its own set of input/output pins.
 It's dead simple to design the flow of the game - just connect nodes representing features.
 * Developers creating a Flow Node can call the execution of pins any way they need.
 API is extremely simple.
 * Editor supports convenient displaying debug information on nodes and wires while playing a game.
 You simply provide what kind of message would be displayed over active Flow Nodes - you can't have that with blueprint functions.

-## Base for your own systems and tools
 * It's up to you to add game-specific functionalities by writing your nodes and editor customizations.
 It's not like a marketplace providing the very specific implementation of systems.
 It's a convenient base for building systems tailored to fit your needs.
-* Quickly build your own Quest system, Dialogue system or any other custom system that would control the flow of events in the game.
-* Expand it, build Articy:draft equivalent right in the Unreal Engine.

 ## In-depth video presentation
 This 24-minute presentation breaks down the concept of the Flow Graph.
 It goes through everything written in this ReadMe but in greater detail.